[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 The concept of "Lean manufacturing" is attributed to Toyota.
 Indeed, after the Second World War, the company completely revised its way of producing vehicles to meet the growing demands of customers.
 With its success, this philosophy quickly spread throughout the world.

 Lean consists of optimizing the entire production chain without putting customer requirements in second place.
-Thus, we seek to improve the production flow as a whole.
-For example, we make sure to reduce the rate of scrap, or to avoid unnecessary movements.
-But lean is not just about that.
-The idea is to provide a good basis for operational excellence by creating a culture of continuous improvement and empowering employees.
+The aim is to improve the production flow as a whole.
+For example, the aim is to reduce the rate of rejects, or to avoid unnecessary travel.
+But there's more to lean than that.
+The idea is to provide a sound basis for operational excellence by creating a culture of continuous improvement and empowering employees.

 What is Industry 4.0

-The concept of Industry 4.0 involves the use of innovative technologies in factories.
-This covers technologies such as the Industrial Internet of Things (IIoT), cloud, edge computing as well as other key concepts such as machine-to-machine communication (M2M) and cyber-physical systems (CPS).
+The concept of Industry 4.0 implies the use of innovative technologies within plants.
+This covers technologies such as Industrial Internet of Things (IIoT), cloud, edge computing as well as other key concepts such as machine-to-machine communication (M2M) and cyber-physical systems (CPS).

 Indeed, the foundation of the fourth industrial revolution lies in automation.
-The exchange of data collected by the above-mentioned technologies serves the purpose of making industrial practices more efficient and autonomous.
+The exchange of data collected by the above-mentioned technologies serves the objective of making industrial practices more efficient and autonomous.

 Read about it: